 Established: 1988 – National Director: Sofía Almazán Argumedo

-For over 25 years, Casa Alianza Mexico has provided care and protection for boys and girls who have experienced extraordinary trauma, including abuse, neglect, violence, abandonment, addiction to harmful substances, sexual exploitation and human trafficking.
+Casa Alianza Mexico has provided care and protection for boys and girls who have experienced extraordinary trauma, including abuse, neglect, violence, abandonment, substance addiction, sexual exploitation and human trafficking for over 25 years.

-Programs at Casa Alianza Mexico include small homes in distinct locations in Mexico City that house up to 80 children and teens per night and a separate home for 17 Teen Moms and 24 babies.
+Programmes at Casa Alianza Mexico include small homes in distinct locations in Mexico City to house up to 80 children and teens per night and a separate home for 17 adolescent mums and 24 babies.
 They also have a fully developed Independent Life Program that prepares youth for life after Casa Alianza and a 24-hour toll-free crisis hotline, Acercatel, which serves youth in crisis across the entire country.

-Casa Alianza Mexico is currently advocating for the creation of a new protocol for the treatment of youth addicted to inhalants.
+It has spearheaded the movement to remove the stigmatizing term ‘street children’ in Mexico, and it is currently advocating the creation of a new protocol for the treatment of youth addicted to inhalants.